boushphong/dsa/2. Leetcode Pattern/Linked List.md

         return tmpKey

     def rebalance(self, node):
+        # If the node is already at the front, no need to rebalance
         if node is self.head.next:
             return

         # Remove the node from its current position
         if node.next:
             node.next.prev = node.prev
         if node.prev:
             node.prev.next = node.next

         # If the node is the tail, update the tail pointer
         if node is self.tail:
             self.tail = node.prev

         # Move the node to the front
         tmpFront = self.head.next
         tmpFront.prev = node